wrolpi/wrolpi-help/docs/modules/files/index.md

 ## Refreshing

-WROLPi can search any file in your media directory, this can only be accomplished after a full files refresh has been completed.
+WROLPi can search any file in your media directory, this can only be accomplished after a full refresh of your files has been completed.

 > To refresh all your files, click the **Files** link in the top navigation bar, then click **Refresh** found at the
 > bottom of the files table.